ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 **dry-schema** is my leading preference here.
 It's like **dry-struct**, has the same base that's **dry-types**, has the same philosophy, but has a bit prettier DSL and API for validating params, also it's easier for beginners.

-I'm not a fun keeping validations and callbacks on model layer.
+I'm not a fan keeping validations and callbacks on the model layer.
 Models can be used in different contexts that don't need some of the callbacks or validations.
 So, it's reasonable to define callbacks and validations inside these contexts instead of having spaghetti in one place.
 Although, it's reasonable to leave some validations on the model layer.
 Especially if they are **true in all contexts**.
 If follow this rule, the code becomes easier to maintain and expand.

 Check out this snippet to feel the idea: